MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

 ## Algorithm Inputs

-To run a GEDI subsetting DPS job, you must supply the following inputs:
+To run a GEDI subsetting DPS job, there are a few required inputs and several optional inputs:

 - `aoi` (_required_): URL to a GeoJSON file representing your area of interest (see [Specifying an AOI](#specifying-an-aoi)).
 This may contain multiple